abinavseelan/js-for-newbies-2/2-DataTypes.md

 ### undefined

 *undefined* is a rather funny value type.
 It denotes that the variable has not yet been assigned a value.
-If a variable is defined but not given a value, then it's value is automatically `undefined`.
+If a variable is *declared* but not *assigned* a value, then it's value is automatically `undefined`.

 ```javascript
 let a;